prakayastha/prakayastha.github.io/README.md

   - Summary: The chemical space of of B,N substituted hydrocarbons is huge!
 1.2 tera molecules (and even more) huge!
 These molecules have potential to be good opto-electronic materials available for [data-mining](https://moldis.tifrh.res.in/db/dbbnpah).

 Here is a list of talks/posters I've delivered:

-Note: If you find an error/inconsistencies in any of the following please [reach out](), I would greatly appreciate it.
+Note: If you find an error/inconsistencies in any of the following please [reach out](mailto:prakayastha314@gmail.com), I would greatly appreciate it.

-- Talk: Following the reaction: Computational spectroscopy of the BaZrS<sub>3 perovskite
+- Talk: Following the reaction: Computational spectroscopy of the BaZrS<sub>3</sub> perovskite
-- Poster: Following the reaction: Computational spectroscopy of perovskite BaZrS<sub>3</sub> Presented at the IOP Advances in Photovoltaics conference, London on 23rd March 2022
+- Poster: Following the reaction: Computational spectroscopy of perovskite BaZrS<sub>3</sub>

+  Presented at the IOP Advances in Photovoltaics conference, London on 23rd March 2022
-- Poster: Phonopy-Spectroscopy: A computaional spectroscopy modelling package Presented at the Royal Society Software solutions to the challenges of materials modelling, Northampton on 8th June 2022
+- Poster: Phonopy-Spectroscopy: A computaional spectroscopy modelling package

+  Presented at the Royal Society Software Solutions to the Challenges of Materials Modelling satellite meeting, Northampton on 8th June 2022
 - Talk: Symmetry constrained relaxation with FHI-aims